onefoursix/cm-api-flume-example/README.md

 At the time of this writing, the current version of CM is 5.4.7 and I will install version 10 of the CM API

-I've listed below the steps I used on CentOS 6.6 to install the current version (v10) of the Pythin CM API Client for use with CM 5.4.x  (docs are [here](http://cloudera.github.io/cm_api/docs/python-client/))
+I've listed below the steps I used on CentOS 6.6 to install the current version (v10) of the Python CM API Client for use with CM 5.4.x  (docs are [here](http://cloudera.github.io/cm_api/docs/python-client/))

 Steps to install the Python CM API Client: